phylotastic/phylotastic/outreach/mobile_app_test_instructions.md

 You will receive an invitation from Apple to install TestFlight, which allows us to distribute our app to selected users.
 Updates will be done through TestFlight.

+1. Install TestFlight just like you would install any other app.
+2. Use the TestFlight app to install the Phylotastic mobile app.
+3. Launch the app just like you would launch any other app.
+Sign in using your google credentials.
+You must have a google account to use the app.

 ## How to give feedback

 Help us to stay focused on the big picture-- what we need most is to know who would use this app?
 How would they use it?
 What features would enhance its power and useability?